h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-07-SLAE_Assignment_6.md

 ```

-The polymorphic version based on the original shellcode is 40 bytes long, which equates to 43% increase in size from the reference:
+The polymorphic version of the original shellcode is updated in Assembly:

 ```nasm
  Filename: execve_poly.nasm